10log10/tinylvt/scenarios/1-student-desks.md

 Read the scenario description, select a character archetype, then participate in the TinyLVT auction according to the imagined preferences of your character.
 Afterwards, you'll give feedback about the experience.

-The auction begins at Sun, 14 Dec 2025 at 12:00 PST.
+The auction begins at Sun, 21 Dec 2025 at 12:00 PST.
 Enter your preferences before then!

-If you can't or didn't make it, a second auction will take place at Sun, 21 Dec 2025 at 12:00 PST for this same scenario.

 ## Scenario